microsoft/app-store-vsts-extension/README.md

 2. Set this value on the Apple App Store service connection.

+#### Use of application specific id
+If you want to upload apps to TestFlight without trigerring two-factor authentication, you need to setup the App specific apple Id variable.
+This value should be taken from Apple ID property in the App Information section in App Store Connect.
+The following conditions are required:
+1. apple specific id should be provided
+2. shouldSkipWaitingForProcessing: true
+3. isTwoFactorAuth: true

 ## Task Reference

 In addition to the custom service connection, this extension also contributes the following build and release tasks: